Xanax Overview

 Medications

 Currently, there aren’t any medications specifically approved to treat benzodiazepine use disorders.
-However, medical supervision is important to treat symptoms of withdrawal, such as antidepressants for depression and sleep issues, as well as mood stabilizers and other medication as needed for any medical emergency that might occur.
+However, medical supervision is essential to treat symptoms of withdrawal, such as antidepressants for depression and sleep issues, as well as mood stabilizers and other medication as needed for any medical emergency that might occur.

 Xanax Addiction Treatment